psionman/psionman_set/programming_utilities/python_scaffold.md

 ### Python Scaffold

+(N.B. good version of basic wx screen, UserManagement, and Database at github:bridgeclub)

 To set up a python project  (e.g. a wxPython project):

 1. Create  a respository on github called *\<project>*.